newstack-cloud/celerity/libs/runtime/helpers/README.md

 The runtime supports a limited version of `${..}` [substitutions](https://www.celerityframework.com/docs/blueprint/specification#references--substitutions).
 Only `${variables.[name]}` substitutions are recognised, all other substitutions are treated as string literals.

-In the runtime, the parser will replace `${variables.[name]}` with an environment variable of the form `CELERITY_VARIABLE_[name]`, these environment variables are expected to be set at package/build time by a tool like the Celerity Build Engine used in the Celerity CLI.
+In the runtime, the parser will replace `${variables.[name]}` with an environment variable of the form `CELERITY_VARIABLE_[name]`, these environment variables are expected to be set at package/build time by a tool like the Celerity Deploy Engine used in the Celerity CLI.

 ## Additional documentation